 How to apply for funding

-Find out about the process of applying for either Financial Aid or a Federal Loans to help with the costs of studying at Leeds.
+Find out about the process of applying for either Financial Aid or a Private Loan to help with the costs of studying at Leeds.

-You'll need to know where to find the relevant application forms and how to fill in the Cost of Attendance calculation spreadsheet if required.
+You'll need to know where to find the relevant application forms and how to fill in the Cost of Attendance calculation spreadsheet.

-To be eligible for a Federal Loan, you must:
+To be eligible for Federal Aid, you must:

 - be a US citizen or permanent resident with a valid social security number